craiggua/ComprehendSample2/README.md

 d) Of course, more error handling could be added, try… except blocks, etc.

+e) Better security.
+Embedding the aws_access_key_id and aws_secret_access_key in the file is ok to get an idea of how the sample code functions, but not good beyond that.

 <b>That’s all!</b>

 I hope this overview and the sample code provided valuable insight into how Comprehend might be used to summarize text.
 Feedback is always welcome.